 More about Crime-Pics II

 Crime-Pics II, which has been in widespread use since 1994, is the improved and carefully tested successor to CRIME-PICS, an instrument originally developed by the authors with the support of the Mid-Glamorgan Probation Service.
 The instrument, which takes only a few minutes to administer and score, offers a convenient and standardised means of measuring changes in offenders' attitudes to offending.
-It has been adopted by both the Probation and Prison services in England and Wales as standard measure for the impact of interventions with offenders.
+It has been adopted by both the Probation and Prison services in the UK as standard measure for the impact of interventions with offenders.
 It is also used frequently in evaluations of rehabilitation projects in the private and voluntary sectors.

 Traditionally, assessment of the effectiveness of interventions with offenders has been made either on the basis of simple activity measures such as compliance levels, or of outcome measures such as reconviction rates.
 The former, however, tell us nothing about the impact of the intervention, while the latter is not only a blunt instrument but involves an appreciable time lapse before outcomes can be evaluated.